gmarinho21/task-manager-backend/README.md

    npm run dev
 ```

-Note: For this to run correctly, you'll will also need to run de frontend AND setup a MongoDB instance
+Note: For this to run correctly, you'll will also need to run the frontend AND setup a MongoDB instance